Planet of Lana

-Planet of Lana is a 2023 puzzle-platform game developed by Wishfully Studios and published by Thunderful Publishing for Windows, Xbox One, Xbox Series X/S, Nintendo Switch, PlayStation 4 and PlayStation 5.
+Planet of Lana is a 2023 puzzle-platform game developed by Wishfully and published by Thunderful Publishing for Windows, Xbox One, Xbox Series X/S, Nintendo Switch, PlayStation 4, and PlayStation 5, and later by Playdigious for Android and iOS.
 In the game, the player assumes control of a teenage girl named Lana and her cat-like companion Mui, as they explore a fictional planet invaded by hostile alien machines.
 The game was inspired by cinematic platformers such as Inside, while its visuals were inspired by films from Studio Ghibli.

 Planet of Lana received generally positive reviews upon release.
 Critics praised the game's art direction, storytelling, music, and sound design, though some criticism was aimed towards the lack of innovation in its puzzles and short length.
-A sequel, titled Planet of Lana II: Children of the Leaf, is planned for release in 2026.
+A sequel, titled Planet of Lana II, was released on March 5, 2026.

 Gameplay

 Both Lana and Mui lack any combat abilities, and must avoid being detected by any enemy.

 Planet of Lana is a puzzle-platforming game with a side-scrolling perspective.
 In the game, the player assumes control of Lana, a young girl, as she explores a planet which has been invaded by hostile alien machines in order to rescue her sister who has been abducted.
 Throughout her adventure, she is accompanied by a cat-like creature named Mui.
-Both of them must work together in order to transverse in the game's world and solve various puzzles.
-Lana can swim, direct her cat-like companion Mui to locations and issue commands to it, while Mui, which is smaller and much more agile, can access out-of-reach places and open up new pathways for Lana.
+Both of them must work together in order to traverse the game's world and solve various puzzles.
+Lana can swim, direct Mui to locations and issue commands to it, while Mui, which is smaller and much more agile, can access out-of-reach places and open up new pathways for Lana.
 Mui can also hypnotize some hostile creatures, taming them.

 Lana and Mui cannot directly attack the alien machines or other hostile creatures, and must rely on stealth tactics to avoid being detected, or use the environment to their advantage to get past any potential threat.
 As the player progresses in the game, they will gain the ability to temporarily tame creatures and hack into machines.